 Keep in mind if you end up moving onto gear from other manufacturers this will be one of the major differences you’ll come across.

 The Traktor Kontrol S3 offers an impressive and versatile range of connection options.

 Plenty of connection options gives you maximum flexibility.

 The S3 boasts an excellent 24-bit internal soundcard that delivers clear sound.
 It’s capable of handling both home and pro-level sound setups.

 Master output offers you the choice between RCA and balanced XLR.
-This will allow you to plug in the vast majority of speakers.
+This will allow you to plug in the vast majority of speakers including portable PA systems.
+If you are looking for some speakers to add to your setup you can check out our best portable PA system guide.
 A further RCA booth output option is also available for an extra set of speakers for the DJ booth.
 Next to the booth output is an RCA Line In option for mixing with external audio.

 The front panel offers your choice of either a ¼ or ⅛ inch headphone connection.
 No need for extra adapters.
 The front panel is also where you’ll find the combo TRS/XLR connection for microphones.

 With this array of connections, the S3 gives you the capability to handle a large range of potential setup configurations.

 Traktor has an established record of producing high-quality hardware.
 The S3 keeps this up.
 It’s solid despite the heavy use of plastic.
 The RGB pads are of good quality along with all the other buttons and knobs.